uoregon-libraries/newspaper-curation-app/hugo/content/workflow/fixing-stuck-issues.md

   - Is not tied to a batch
   - Has no jobs that are pending or in process
-- Ends all jobs that were stuck - this means failed jobs as well as any "on hold" jobs that had been waiting for a failed jobs to finish
+- Ends all jobs that were stuck - this means failed jobs as well as any "on hold" jobs that had been waiting for a failed job to finish
 - Creates a new job to purge the issue.
 This uses the same logic as issues that are flagged as having errors and removed from NCA.

-All operations are just database changes, and as such a transaction is able to wrap the entire command.
-A single critical failure of any kind prevents any changes from being made, ensuring a pretty safe run.

-In fact, when `--live` is not specified, the transaction is rolled back right before the code would normally commit it.
-This is why the command is able to give a complete report as if everything had been run without altering the application's state in any way.
+Once the tool has been run, you'll have stuck issues in the configured `ERRORED_ISSUES_PATH` ready for review.
+Note that depending on the problem, you may still find yourself needing a developer to dig into the job logs to find out exactly what went wrong.